Remote Assistance in XP

 Your Computer Address

 Every computer has an "IP address".
-Think of this as something like a phone number.
+Think of this as something like a phone number, but may change frequently.
 WalthamSoft will need to know your computer's current IP address.

 The easiest way to find out what it is is to visit this site which will display your "IP" in four groups of large numerals.
 As your "IP" may change every time you go online, it's vital to check again if you renew your connection to the Internet.
 Make sure you let us have the current address numbers.